JaKooLit/Fedora-Hyprland/README.md

 - Fedora Sway Specific - swaylock conflicts with swaylock-effects.
 Lock screen would be only white.
 If decided to remove swaylock in favor with swaylock-effects, sway will be removed.
 So care

-### 👍 CREDITS!
+### 👍 CREDITS
-- shutout to one who created and maintaining the Hyprland COPR repo [`Hyprland COPR Link`](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/)
+- a shout out to the one who created and maintaining Hyprland COPR Repo [`HYPRLAND COPR REPO`](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/)